pylint-dev/pylint/doc/data/messages/d/deprecated-argument/details.rst

-In order to be raised, this message need a `custom deprecation checker`_ (follow link for a full example).
+This message can be raised on your own code using a `custom deprecation checker`_ (follow link for a full example).

 Loading this custom checker using ``load-plugins`` would start raising ``deprecated-argument``.

 The actual replacement then need to be studied on a case by case basis by reading the deprecation warning or the release notes.